webrtc-for-the-curious/webrtc-for-the-curious/content/docs/10-history-of-webrtc.md

 Moving away from NPAPI became a big focus.
 It is a powerful API, but comes with big security consequences.
 Chrome uses a sandbox design to keep users safe.
 Operations that can be potentially unsafe are run in different processes.
-Even if something goes wrong an attacker still doesn’t have access to the user data.
+Even if something goes wrong an attacker still doesn't have access to the user data.

 ### WebRTC is born
 For me WebRTC was born with a few motivations.
 Combined they gave birth to the effort.

-It shouldn’t be this hard to build RTC experiences.
+It shouldn't be this hard to build RTC experiences.
 So much effort is wasted re-implementing the same thing by different developers.
 We should solve these frustrating integration problems once, and focus on other things.

 Human communication should be unhampered and should be open.
 How is it ok for text and HTML to be open, but my voice and my image in real-time not to be?

 Security is a priority.
-Using the NPAPI wasn’t best for users.
+Using the NPAPI wasn't best for users.
 This was also a chance to make a protocol that was secure by default.

 To make WebRTC happen Google acquired and Open Sourced the components we had used before.
 [On2](https://en.wikipedia.org/wiki/On2_Technologies) was acquired for it’s video technology and
 [Global IP Solutions](https://en.wikipedia.org/wiki/Global_IP_Solutions)
 for its RTC technology.
 I was in charge of the effort of acquiring GIPS.
 We got to work combining these and making them easy to use in and outside the browser.